-In previous articles we have discussed that “Strep Throat” is a throat infection caused by the group A streptococcus bacteria.
-Early diagnosis and treatment are crucial for two reasons: one, ‘Strep’ is very contagious and easily transmitted between people in close contact with each other, like schools and offices; two, if left untreated, it can lead to serious complications including rheumatic fever and kidney failure.
-But what are the signs of Strep Throat?
+In previous articles, we have covered that strep throat is a throat infection caused by group A streptococcus bacteria.
+Early diagnosis and treatment are crucial for two reasons: one, strep is very contagious and easily transmitted in places where people are close to one another, like schools and offices; two, if left untreated, strep can lead to serious complications including rheumatic fever and kidney failure.
+But what are the signs of strep throat?
 Anyone suffering from the following symptoms should get themselves tested as soon as possible!

 Signs of Strep Throat

 Throat ache is one of the most common signs of Strep Throat.
 It causes a feeling of rawness, almost like an itch at the back of the throat.
 That pain makes it difficult to swallow or speak loudly.